lammps/lammps/doc/src/fix_rheo.rst

 to classify the location of particles as being within the bulk fluid, on a free surface, or isolated from other particles in a splash or droplet.
-Shifting is then disabled in the normal direction away from the free surface to prevent particles from difusing away.
+Shifting is then disabled in the normal direction away from the free surface to prevent particles from diffusing away.
 Surface detection can also be used to control surface-nucleated effects like oxidation when used in combination with :doc:`fix rheo/oxidation <fix_rheo_oxidation>`.
 Surface detection is not performed on solid bodies.